 July and August are the hottest months, and January is the coldest.
 It doesn't get all that cold in winter, but it does got steamy hot in summer.
 Like dripping in sweat hot ... something to keep in mind when planning your visit.

 New Orleans is one of those amazing cities where you can return again and again (like I have) and still not see everything.
 So how long is the perfect visit?

 If it's your first time, three days (or a long weekend) is enough time to get a feel for the city.
-You'll be able to see most of the biggest attractions, indulge in plenty of delicious food, and partake in the city's renowned nightlife.
+You'll be able to see the biggest attractions, indulge in plenty of delicious food, and partake in the city's renowned nightlife.

-Let's cut right to the chase ... do you need a car to visit New Orleans?
+You may be wondering ... do you need a car to visit New Orleans?

 You definitely don't need a car to visit New Orleans.
 In fact, it can be a pain in the butt.
 For one thing, parking is very expensive, and at most hotels, you'll need to wait for valet to bring your car around.
-Which can take a loooong time on weekends, especially at check out on a Sunday.
+Which can take a loooong time on weekends, especially during check out on a Sunday.

 The good news is that NOLA is very walkable, and you can also use the streetcar, buses, bikes, and Uber / Lyft.
 Here are some tips for getting around:

 - Walking - You can get pretty much anywhere in the French Quarter on foot.
 It's fun to explore other neighborhoods this way too, once you get there.
 Just keep in mind that the weather tends toward hot and humid, so you'll want take breaks to escape the heat.